 For most people, the more investment decisions they make the worse their investment results become.
 That’s why I restrict myself to just one buy or sell decision each month.

-My approach is to always make buy or sell decision during the first week of the month and then I don’t have to keep up with what the market’s doing for the rest of the month (although I do because writing about companies and markets is my job).
+My approach is to always make buy or sell decisions during the first week of the month and then I don’t have to keep up with what the market’s doing for the rest of the month (although I do because writing about companies and markets is my job).

 This is strategic ignorance in action.

 I don’t need to know what my holdings are worth every day, week or month, and watching their values go up and down would either give me a headache or turn me into a day trader.
-So I ignore then and my sanity and investment performance are better for it.
+So I ignore them and my sanity and investment performance are better for it.

 With one buy or sell decision each month I’ve made three since the last quarterly portfolio update.
 In summary these were: